queen-raae/gatsby-plugin-fathom/README.md

 ### Basic configuration

-The only require option is site.
+The only required option is site.

 ```
 module.exports = {